AdguardTeam/AdGuardHome/README.md

    ###  <a href="#reporting-issues" id="reporting-issues" name="reporting-issues">Report issues</a>

 If you run into any problem or have a suggestion, head to [this page][iss] and click on the “New issue” button.
+Please follow the instructions in the issue form carefully and don't forget to start by searching for duplicates.

 [iss]: https://github.com/AdguardTeam/AdGuardHome/issues